lailabougria/workshops/designing-complex-business-processes-with-messaging/agenda.md

 # Agenda

 Here's an overview of the following dates for the workshop.
+Feel free to [reach out](mailto:laila@igindo.com) if you would like to book a workshop for your conference or company.

 ## Upcoming